Easy Olive Dip with Almonds

 - 1 tablespoon olive brine from the jar

-- 1 cup sharp cheddar cheese grated (Note 4)
+- 1 cup grated sharp cheddar cheese (Note 4)

 Instructions